2006 Thai coup d'état: Violent protests

-At 06:00, Saturday 30 September 2006, a taxi driver who had spray painted "[CDR is] destroying the country," and "Sacrificing life" onto his vehicle intentionally rammed it into a tank at the Royal Plaza.
+At 06:00 on 30 September 2006, a taxi driver who had spray painted "[CDR is] destroying the country," and "Sacrificing life" onto his vehicle intentionally rammed it into a tank at the Royal Plaza.
 The driver, Nuamthong Praiwan, was severely injured and taken to a police station nearby.
 He later told reporters from a hospital bed that he wanted to protest the junta for damaging the country.
 His hooded body was later found hung from a pedestrian flyover.
 Officials ruled his death a suicide.

 Petitions

 An active on-line petition organized by Thongchai Winichakul, of the University of Wisconsin–Madison, was also set up at the PetitionOnline website to urge the junta not to arrest or harm protesters.
-Several influential figures have signed the petition so far, including Kasian Tejapira of Thammasat University, Viroj Na Ranong of the TDRI, and Duncan McCargo of the University of Leeds.
+Several influential figures have signed the petition so far, including Kasian Tejapira of Thammasat University, Viroj Na Ranong of the Thailand Development Research Institute, and Duncan McCargo of the University of Leeds.

 Media

 In an editorial, Bangkok's English-language broadsheet, The Nation, gave qualified support to the coup.
 It noted that "the likes of Thaksin should be rejected at the ballot box or through public pressure in the form of peaceful protests."
 However, under the circumstances in Thailand, it said the coup "may be a necessary evil."

-Thanaphol Eiwsakul, editor of Fah Diew Kan magazine (which had been censored by the Thaksin government), urged the public to resist the coup by exercising their right to protest coups as guaranteed by Article 65 of the 1997 Constitution.
+Thanaphol Eiwsakul, editor of Fah Diew Kan magazine (which had been censored by the Thaksin government), urged the public to resist the coup by exercising their right to protest coups as guaranteed by Article 65 of the 1997 constitution.
 He vowed to stage a protest on Thursday, 21 September 2006.

 The Campaign for Popular Media Reform criticized the military for media censorship stationing soldiers outside media outlets.
 "Our standpoint is, we still believe that the military have no right, they should not give any order to shut down any media, even those [community] radio stations."

 In a statement issued on 25 September, the Thai Journalists Association and the Broadcast Journalists Association did not condemn the coup, nor did it protest the junta's orders restricting freedom of the press.
 However, it urged the junta to transfer power back to the people as soon as possible and give the promised interim government a free hand to run the country.
-It also urged the junta to ensure that the promised constitution gave similar rights to the abrogated 1997 People's Constitution and also to allow the public to participate in its drafting, as the 1997 Constitution was.
+It also urged the junta to ensure that the promised constitution gave similar rights to the abrogated 1997 People's Constitution and also to allow the public to participate in its drafting, as the 1997 constitution was.